 E.g. it took me more than five minutes to find where do you actually customize your color scheme in Slack.
 At the same time, I instantly found that same setting in Discord.
 Although Discord is designed for gamers, it seems like a more simple alternative when it comes to user and account settings.

-In case you are looking for a simple and easy-to-use communication tool, I strongly recommend you to give our AI-powered business messenger a try.
+In case you are looking for a simple and easy-to-use communication tool, I strongly recommend you to give our AI-powered team chat a try.
 I’m not sure it’ll suit your gamer’s needs, but it’ll definitely benefit you in every way at work.

 As I mentioned earlier, servers in Discord are teams in Slack.
 I’ve come across a feedback that it’s much more difficult to navigate between teams in Slack than servers in Discord.
 Well, it’s not exactly true.